ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 #### Bindgen Tool

 - Improve the generated bindings with the use of distinct type classes.
 - Improve the internal mechanism used to generate the bindings.
-Previous handlebars based implementation is now changed to a syntax tree based implementation.
+Previous handlebars-based implementation is now changed to a syntax-tree-based implementation.

 #### Documentation